gsbdarc/yens-onboarding-2025/docs/day1_getting_started.md

 > If you are a Mac or Linux user, you can use the native terminal for these exercises.
 {: .important }

-If you are a Windows user, you can use Git Bash to run these commands.
+> If you are a Windows user, you can use Git Bash to run these commands.
+{: .important }

 To SSH from your terminal (replace `<SUNetID>` with your SUNet ID; don't type the `<`, `>` symbols):